adelhpour/SBNE/docs/quickstart.rst

     Loading an SBML file into the GUI.

-Using the popped-up file dialog, we choose an SBML (*Example.xml*) file and open it.
+Using the popped-up file dialog, we choose an SBML (*example.xml*) file and open it.
 This action reads the SBML document in the file, (if not included) generates the Layout and Render information for the model, and renders the network of the model using this information.

 .. figure:: images/2.png
     :width: 800